lico-n/ZygiskFrida/README.md

 The text file should contain the package names you want the gadget to start in separated by newlines.

 ## Caveats

-- This module will transfer the gadget files into the `/data/app/**/{app_package_name}/lib/{arch}/re.zyg.fri` directory at app startup.\
-  The files will remain there as leftovers.
-You can free up device space by deleting them nanually.

 - For emulators this will start the gadget in native realm.
 This means that you will be able to hook Java but not native functions.\
   Choose the gadget of the architecture of your host instead of the emulated phone f.e. `frida-gadget-16.1.3-android-x86_64.so`.